 7. Columbus Short

-TMZ writes that Short’s wife got a restraining order against him in April after she alleged that he put a knife to her throat, threatening to kill her.
+TMZ writes that Short’s wife got a restraining order against him after she alleged that he put a knife to her throat, threatening to kill her.
 Additionally, Short has been charged in connection with another domestic violence incident and child abuse, per TMZ.
-According to The Huffington Post, Short’s self-destructive behavior continued on the Fourth of July, when he was arrested for public intoxication.
+According to The Huffington Post, Short’s self-destructive behavior continued through July of that year, when he was arrested for public intoxication.

 8. Leah Remini